 The giant stalagmite pillars (also called stone trees) create an array of labyrinths that are easy to get lost in.
-The National Park is divided into 3 areas: The Major Stone Forest, The Minor Stone Forest and Naigu Stone Forest.
-Rock formations scatter across the lands.
+The National Park is divided into three areas: The Major Stone Forest, The Minor Stone Forest and Naigu Stone Forest.
+Rock formations scattered across the lands.
 Some of these rocks take the shape of animals or plants and have even been said to look like humans.

 There´s not much else to do there except to get “stoned” and look at strange stones.
 Like all other Chinese UNESCO World Heritage sites, there are also cultural groups dressed in their traditional attire for the enjoyment of tourists here.

 Additional Information about the Stone Forest.

 Opening Time: 8.00 -18.00.